-Physical Abuse This is defined as the use of physical force that may result in bodily injury, physical pain or impairment.
-Physical abuse may include but is not limited to such acts of violence striking, hitting, beating, pushing, shoving, shaking, kicking, pinching and burning.
-Emotional/psychological abuse A person subjecting another to behaviour that may result in psychological trauma, including anxiety, chronic depression, or post-traumatic stress disorder.
-Financial Abuse Tactic used by abusers to limit and restrict their victims' access to their finances.
+This is defined as the use of physical force that may result in bodily injury, physical pain or impairment.
+Physical abuse may include but is not Physical Abuse limited to such acts of violence striking, hitting, beating, pushing, shoving, shaking, kicking, pinching and burning.
+A person subjecting another to behaviour that Emotional/psychological abuse may result in psychological trauma, including anxiety, chronic depression, or post-traumatic stress disorder.
+Tactic used by abusers to limit and restrict their Financial Abuse victims' access to their finances.
 For example, a young adult having their benefits taken away from them.
-Neglect by others Where a parent, carer or guardian will actively and knowingly fail to care for or address the basic needs of a child, young person or adult at risk e.g. leaving them in the same clothes or not helping them wash for days on end.
-Self-Neglect This is any failure of an adult to take care of themselves.
-It could be a result of poor health, depression, cognitive problems or being physically unable to care for themselves.
-Discriminatory Abuse This is when you are picked out deliberately for unfair treatment because of a protected characteristic e.g. being disabled.
+Where a parent, carer or guardian will actively and knowingly fail to care for or address the basic Neglect by others needs of a child, young person or adult at risk e.g. leaving them in the same clothes or not helping them wash for days on end.
+This is any failure of an adult to take care of Self-Neglect themselves.
+It could be a result of poor health, Sen-Neglect depression, cognitive problems or being physically unable to care for themselves.
+This is when you are picked out deliberately for Discriminatory Abuse unfair treatment because of a protected characteristic e.g. being disabled.
 Organisational Abuse This is where an institution fails to provide basic care.
-It is also related to gang culture where an individual is forced into committing crime for financial gain of gang Officers.
+It is also related to gang culture where an individual is forced into committing crime for the financial gain of gang Officers.